-NRS has maintained a safe environment through implementing a balanced approach to the CPS Uniform Discipline Code.
-As a result, disciplinary issues have remained dramatically low in comparison t CPS normative data.
-In addition, NRS's counseling and crisis intervention team provide students with behavioral interventions as needed.
+North River has maintained a safe environment through implementing a balanced approach to the CPS Uniform Discipline Code.
+As a result, disciplinary issues have remained dramatically low in comparison to CPS normative data.
+In addition, North River's counseling and crisis intervention team provide students with behavioral interventions as needed.
 Level 4-6 behavioral incidents have been cut by 2/3 since last year.
-All guest are required to sign and before entering and exiting the building.
+Restorative practices are conducted with students, staff, and administration when needed.
+All guests are required to sign when entering and exiting the building.
+North River has a full time security guard who manages the Security Desk at the entrance of the school.
+When Mr. Towns is absent a staff member is assigned to cover the security desk.
+The school community practices regular fire and lock in place drills.
 Staff, parents, and administration are assigned to monitor student safety throughout the day.
-Via our recess partnership with Urban Initiatives, our recess program has been designed to actively engage students in healthy and active physical activities.
+During student arrival and dismissal times, staff and 8th grade students are assigned to monitor specific locations inside and outside the school.
 Supervision is routinely conducted across all school programming.
+Throughout the school day there is adequate student supervision by school staff in all common areas, and during transitions.
+Some additional school disciplinary interventions include individual safety plans, individual behavior plans, and the Crisis Team.